-DEO notifies DCF of when an individual fails to comply with work requirements.
+FloridaCommerce notifies DCF when an individual fails to comply with work requirements.
 A good cause notice is mailed to the household which identifies the noncompliant individual, the reason for the noncompliance, and the due date for the customer to respond to the notice.
 The notice provides a list of exemptions and a sample of good cause reasons the individual may have for not participating in work activities.
 The individual has 10 days to respond to the notice.
 Contact must be made with DCF by the deadline to avoid a sanction.
+If additional time to respond is needed, the State can re-pend the case to allow more time.
 The good cause reason can be reported online, by telephone, or in-person.
-Refusal or failure to comply with SNAP work requirements requires DCF to take into account the facts and surrounding circumstances, including looking at information submitted by the employer or by the individual involved to determine whether or not good cause exists.
+Refusal or failure to comply with SNAP work requirements requires DCF to contemplate the facts and surrounding circumstances, including review of information submitted by the employer or by the individual involved to determine whether or not good cause exists.
+If requested, the State will assist the individual obtaining verification to support good cause.
+The number of attempts to assist vary on a case-by-case basis.